 Scarborough says to take it a step further, “Make sure you clean out your voicemails.
 And while you're at it, make it a clean sweep.
 Get rid of any old emails from him and purge your texts.

 This may seem harsh, but you need to start creating your own life without your ex in it.
 The sooner you create a clean slate for yourself, the better.
 You've got a whole new life to start living!”

 Avoid running into him, whether you mean to or not.

 Admittedly, it can be hard not to run into your ex on a small college campus and you can’t help it if you happen to enroll in the same marketing class (ouch), but avoiding the places you used to go as a couple can help you get over him faster.
 Whether it’s that café where you always met for a cup of coffee or that theater where you met for movie dates every Thursday, those are the spots to avoid.

-“You should stop making excuses to walk by his favorite bar ‘just to see’ if he’s there,” says Kate Miller, a senior from the University of San Francisco.
+“You should stop making excuses to walk by his favorite bar ‘just to see’ if he’s there,” says Kate Miller from the University of San Francisco.
 “My roommate did that all the time when she broke up with her boyfriend and it just made things harder for her.
 I’m sure running into him all the time didn’t help.”